 Option 1: Report through the university

 When a report is made, Protective Services will notify the appropriate senior university leader.
-If the Reporting Person is a student, the Vice-Provost, Teaching and Learning will be notified.
-If the Reporting Person is an employee, the Associate Vice President Human Resources will be notified.
+If the reporting person is a student, the Vice-Provost, Teaching, Learning and Student Experience will be notified.
+If the Reporting Person is an employee, the Associate Vice President People and Resources will be notified.

-These senior university leaders are responsible for overseeing the university’s response to reports of sexual assault and sexual misconduct to ensure that the university’s processes unfold appropriately and to uphold all of the elements of the Policy on Sexual Assault Prevention.
+These senior university leaders are responsible for overseeing the university’s response to reports of sexual violence to ensure that the university’s processes unfold appropriately and to uphold all of the elements of the Policy on Sexual Assault Prevention.

 Preservation of information, material and medical evidence

-When an individual intends to report sexual assault or sexual misconduct, it is important that any information, material and medical evidence relating to sexual assault or sexual misconduct is preserved for both possible criminal justice investigations and university investigations under these procedures.
+When an individual intends to report sexual violence, it is important that any information, material and medical evidence relating to sexual assault or sexual misconduct is preserved for both possible police investigations and university investigations.

 What happens after you report

-When Protective Services has received a report of sexual assault or sexual misconduct, the Reporting Person, the Accused Person, and anyone else involved in the incident will be offered appropriate support (in those cases where this has not already happened).
+When Protective Services has received a report of sexual violence, the Reporting Person, the Accused Person, and anyone else involved in the incident will be offered appropriate support (in those cases where this has not already happened).

-- Protective Services will ensure that the appropriate university personnel are mobilized to provide support including the Student Affairs Case Manager (when either the Reporting Person or the Accused Person is a student) or Emergency Manager and Senior Wellness Specialist (when either the Reporting Person or the Accused Person is an employee).
+- Protective Services will ensure that the appropriate university personnel are mobilized to provide support including the Student Affairs and Outreach (when either the Reporting Person or the Accused Person is a student)

 - All parties will be given comprehensive information about the university’s policy and procedures that apply to the situation and the associated steps or actions that can be taken including information about making a formal complaint.